-Where the priority of payments is governed by a law other than the laws of England and Wales and the English courts have cause to consider its efficacy under that foreign law, the analysis as to whether such a clause would be upheld will be the same as that discussed in questions 3.4 and 3.5, namely that the English courts would apply the foreign governing law to determine whether the priority of payments was effective.
+Where the priority of payments is governed by a law other than the laws of England & Wales and the English courts have cause to consider its efficacy under that foreign law, the analysis as to whether such a clause would be upheld will be the same as that discussed in questions 3.4 and 3.5 above, namely that the English courts would apply the foreign governing law to determine whether the priority of payments was effective.

 7.6 Independent Director.
-Will a court in England & Wales give effect to a contractual provision (even if the contract's governing law is the law of another country) or a provision in a party's organisational documents prohibiting the directors from taking specified actions (including commencing an insolvency proceeding) without the affirmative vote of an independent director?
+Will a court in England & Wales give effect to a contractual provision in an agreement (even if that agreement's governing law is the law of another country) or a provision in a party's organisational documents prohibiting the directors from taking specified actions (including commencing an insolvency proceeding) without the affirmative vote of an independent director?